-Let’s cut right to the chase: if you are unwilling to accept some risk of a positive drug test, then you should not use any CBD oil product.
+Let’s cut right to the chase: if you’re not willing to accept some risk of a positive drug test, then you should not use any CBD product.

-We run the largest CBD oil group on Facebook so we hear from thousands of users every day.
-And we’ve heard plenty of stories from users who have tested positive on a drug test from using CBD oil.
-This includes full spectrum CBD oil products with trace amounts of THC as well as broad spectrum and isolate products that are marketed as having zero THC.
+We run the largest CBD group on Facebook so we hear from thousands of users every day.
+We’ve heard plenty of stories from users who have tested positive on a drug test after using CBD products.
+This includes full spectrum products with trace amounts of THC as well as broad spectrum and isolate products that are often marketed as having zero THC.

-Many of those people were told by companies or people on social media that there was zero chance of testing positive, especially if they used a product with 0% THC.
+Many of those people were told by companies that there was no chance of testing positive if they used a “THC free” product.
 But if someone tells you there is no risk, they are either uninformed or being dishonest.

-Why Would CBD Oil Make Me Fail a Drug Test?
+Why Would CBD Make You Fail a Drug Test?

-Drug tests are typically looking to detect the presence of THC, the psychoactive ingredient in marijuana, in addition to other controlled substances.
-CBD oil products available online and in local stores are derived from industrial hemp and by law must have less than 0.3% THC.
-Unlike marijuana that has high levels of THC, industrial hemp is high in CBD but has only trace amounts of THC.
-This is why there is no “high” associated with hemp-derived CBD oil products.
+Drug tests are typically looking to detect the presence of THC, the psychoactive ingredient in cannabis, in addition to other controlled substances.
+CBD products available online and in local stores are derived from hemp.
+By law, they must have less than 0.3% THC.
+Unlike marijuana that has high levels of THC, hemp is high in CBD but has only trace amounts of THC.
+This is why there is typically no “high” associated with hemp-derived CBD products.

 But even trace amounts of THC are enough to possibly trigger a positive test.

 What Factors Affect The Risk of Testing Positive on a Drug Test?